ehrpg/qstar/docs/crisis.md

 If an Attack is successful, damage can be dealt to the target.

 You deal your used weapon's damage, but receive extra damage from the Attack roll.
-Take your final Attack roll and divide it by 4.
-This is the amount of extra damage you deal to the target.
+The amount of [Raises](/character/skill#skill-rolls) is the amount of extra damage you deal.

 If your damage would be reduced to 0 or lower because of defenses, such as armor, parrying, or dodging you still deal 1 non-lethal damage to the target.